rain0r/ampd/README.md

 * `3`: Navigate to the search view
 * `4`: Navigate to the settings view

+Press `h` to see a list of all shortcuts.

 ## Installation

 Download a release from [here](https://github.com/rain0r/ampd/releases) ([mirror](https://static.hihn.org/dl/ampd/)).